vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-generate-hic/fanc_auto.rst

 at every iterative mapping step.

 As mentioned above, it is common to find reads in Hi-C libraries that contain a ligation junction sequence.
-Kai-C can automatically split these kinds of reads before mapping using the ``--split-ligation-junction`` option, which can improve mapping efficiency.
+FAN-C can automatically split these kinds of reads before mapping using the ``--split-ligation-junction`` option, which can improve mapping efficiency.

 ``fanc auto`` parallelises mapping by spawning multiple mapping